There are many different ways of learning drums. Some people use personal notes, some go-to books, and others go to school for them.

 But when it comes to perfecting the drum skill, nothing makes more sense than playing along with your favorite song on a drum.

 Everyone learns at a different pace.
 You need to determine at which pace you can learn comfortably.

-The best way is probably to use easy songs.
+The best way to get started is to practice easy songs.

 However, as Maegan W states, “Sometimes, however, you want to challenge yourself and see what you can do.
 Take a break from normal top drum practice routine and try your and on more challenging songs.”